StellarJockey/R1Delta-Mods/Aphelions.Frontier_Overhaul/README.md

 CAN I TURN DOWN THE DIFFICULTY?
 -
 Yes.
 By default, this mod sets the AI lethality to Very High.
 Simply bump it down to High or Normal if you find the AI to be too overbearing.
-They will still do the same damage as a player, they'll just be less accurate.
+They will still do the same damage as a player; they'll just be less accurate.

 WHAT ENEMIES DOES THIS INCLUDE?
 -